 First, KPCF will be able to help raise funds for projects that support key issues and projects that are important to the community.
 So, in addition to raising funds for improvements in our parks like a picnic shelter, dog fountain, learning garden, etc., we are now able to expand our efforts to include raising money for homelessness, education, etc.

-With this is mind, KPCF’s first project will be to raise funds for a new counseling center inside The Sophia Way, the homeless shelter being built for women & children.
+With this is mind, KPCF’s first project was to raise funds for a new counseling center inside The Sophia Way, the homeless shelter being built for women & children.
 KPCF will match dollar-for-dollar funds raised from the community up to $5,000 for a total of $10,000.

 Note that all donations received – whether designated for a specific project or unrestricted – are fully tax-deductible.